Bills–Patriots rivalry: Connections between the teams

-In addition to players, the two teams have shared head coaches.
+The two teams have shared head coaches.
 Lou Saban was the first coach in Patriots history but was fired after five games of the 1961 season.
 He took over the Bills in 1962 and won two American Football League titles (1964–65).
 After a five-season period in Denver he returned to the Bills for the 1972–76 period.

 Hank Bullough coached both teams: He was co-head coach (with Ron Erhardt) for the Patriots at the end of 1978 and coached the Bills for the final twelve games of 1985 and the first nine games of 1986.

-Pepper Johnson joined the Bills coaching staff in 2014 after fourteen seasons on the Patriots staff.

-Brian Daboll was hired as the Bills' offensive coordinator on January 14, 2018, having previously served as the Patriots' tight-end coach.